earlchristianb/express-typescript-template/README.md

 # Express Typescript setup with Nodemon for Development

-Created this template for my upskilling journey 🤞 I'll try to upskill my Backend Development skills in 30 Days, Day 1 will start new Date(2024,06,21)
+Created this template for my upskilling journey 🤞 I'll try to improve my Backend Development skills in 30 Days, Day 1 will start new Date(2024,06,21)

 I'll be using this and a Nestjs Template that I will create later.